 Management of Content

 Blogging is all about managing content.
-Before you begin writing your first blog article, check if the platform you plan to utilize is well-suited to blogging.
+So before you begin writing your first blog article, check if the platform you plan to utilize is well-suited to blogging.
 Doesn’t that make sense?

 Content Management in WordPress